-[12] When a domestic plaintiff initiates litigation in its home forum, it is presumptively convenient.
+[14] When a domestic plaintiff initiates litigation in its home forum, it is presumptively convenient.
 Id. at 255-56.
 A foreign plaintiff's choice is entitled to less deference, but "less deference is not the same thing as no deference."
-Ravelo

-Monegro, 211 F.3d at 514.
+Ravelo Monegro, 211 F.3d at 514.
 Here the district court acknowledged that Amazon Watch "is a California plaintiff" for the purposes of its forum non conveniens analysis.
 Occidental contends that the district court erred because it should have dismissed Amazon Watch for lack of standing under both Article III of the Constitution and the statute under which it sued, California Business & Professions Code § 17200, the Unfair Competition Law.
 However, the district court was not required to decide the standing question before ruling on the forum non conveniens motion.
 See Sinochem Int'l Co. v.
 Malaysia Int'l Shipping Corp., 549 U.S. 422 (2007).

 In Sinochem, the Supreme Court held that federal district courts may decide forum non conveniens motions even though jurisdictional issues remain unresolved.
 Id. at 425.
 Article III standing is a species of subject matter jurisdiction.
 See Chandler v.
 State Farm Mut.
 Auto Ins.
 Co., 598 F.3d 1115, 1122 (9th Cir.
 2010) ("Because standing and ripeness pertain to federal courts' subject matter jurisdiction, they are properly raised in a Rule 12(b)(1) motion to dismiss."); Cetacean Cmty. v.
 Bush, 386 F.3d 1169, 1174 (9th Cir.
-2004) ("A suit brought by a plaintiff without Article III standing is not a 'case or controversy,' and an Article III federal court therefore lacks subject matter jurisdiction over the suit.").
+2004) ("A suit brought by a plaintiff without Article III standing is not a

+'case or controversy,' and an Article III federal court therefore lacks subject matter jurisdiction over the suit.").
 Unlike this case, Sinochem involved a "textbook case for immediate forum non conveniens dismissal," in which a Malaysian shipping company sued a Chinese importer in the Eastern District of Pennsylvania.
 Sinochem, 549 U.S. at 435.
 The only connection to the U.S. forum was tenuous: cargo involved in the dispute underlying the case had been loaded at the Port of Philadelphia.
 Id. at 426.
 The Sinochem Court therefore promoted judicial economy by allowing the district court to dismiss the case without first having to address complicated jurisdictional issues.
 Id. at 425.
 However, the Supreme Court did not limit its holding to cases where the district court opts for dismissal.
 Rather it held that "a district court has discretion to respond at once to a defendant's forum non conveniens plea, and need not take up first any other threshold objection," including matters of personal or subject matter jurisdiction.
 Id. at 425.
 The Court did not dictate how district courts must respond to such pleas.

-[13] Under Sinochem, then, the district court had the discretion to rule on the forum non conveniens motion based on the assumption that Amazon Watch was a proper plaintiff, but without conducting a full standing analysis.
-Occidental asks us to conduct this analysis ourselves and hold that Amazon Watch lacks standing under both Article III and California's Unfair Competition Law.
-However, we believe that it would be improper for us to rule on the issue before any consideration by the district court, which "is in the best position to resolve [the standing question] in the first instance."
-Ibrahim v.
-DHS, 538 F.3d 1250, 1256 n.9 (9th Cir.
-2008).
+[15] Under Sinochem, then, the district court properly ruled on the forum non conveniens motion based on the assumption that Amazon Watch was a proper plaintiff, but without conducting a full standing analysis.
+Resolving that question would require consideration of both Article III and statutory standing to sue under California's Unfair Competition Law.
+Statutory standing is a merits question, not a jurisdictional matter like constitutional standing, which may be considered for the first time on appeal.
+See Noel v.
+Hall, 568 F.3d 743, 748 (9th Cir.
+2009).
 We therefore do not reach the issue, and like the district court, we assume that Amazon Watch has standing for the purposes of the forum non conveniens analysis only.